szhan/szhan/README.md

 ## Hi there 👋

-I am an NDPH Intermediate Fellow at the University of Oxford studying the evolutionary, ecological, and epidemiological forces driving the spread of pathogens, primarily bacteria and viruses.
+I am an NDPH Intermediate Fellow at the University of Oxford studying the evolutionary, ecological, and epidemiological forces driving the spread of pathogens.
 I have a diverse background in genomics, population genetics, phylogenetics, and community ecology.
-My current research involves developing novel computational methodologies and applying them to large-scale genomic datasets that are publicly available or generated through collaborations.
+My current research involves developing novel computational methodologies and software tools and applying them to large-scale genomic datasets that are publicly available or generated through collaborations.

 <details>
 <summary>Ancestral recombination graphs</summary>